tgross/blog.0x74696d.com/_posts/2015-03-16-analytics-on-the-cheap.md

 Ok, so at this point we've got a request and we need to ingest this pretty quickly.
 The original design had a whole bunch of Flask processes running under gevent.
 You need multiple processes per box because the GIL starts to get in the way even if you're mostly I/O bound.
 Last summer we moved this to Go and I'm deploying less than 10% of the number of EC2 instances now.

 The only thing our ingest server needs to do it to validate the message and then transform it into a querystring.
 For example, we make sure that the `content_id`, `start_timecode`, and `end_timecode` are all integers, that the `event_type` falls within a range of a few types, etc. Once we're done with that we transform the values of the fields into a single querystring parameter.
 Here's the catch: the order of the fields is immutable for all time.
-You can add fields by appending them and can remove fields by leaving the value out (but keeping the delimeters that mark it).
+You can add fields by appending them and can remove fields by leaving the value out (but keeping the delimiters that mark it).
 But changing the order will break your old records.

 So for our example we're going to have the fields in this order: event timestamp, event GUID, user id, user type, consumer, country, event type, video type, content ID, start, end.
 We make a signed GET to S3: